How to Install CinemaHD APK on Amazon Fire Stick

 Using the Beta Version

-Currently, two versions of CinemaHD exist for devices like the Fire Stick, and it’s important to pick the right one that suits you.
-While the version we highlighted above is the newest stable version of the app, there’s also a beta version of CinemaHD version 2.0.1 that you can try out on your device without having to uninstall the current app you’re using.
-CinemaHD 2.0.1 has a number of improvements over the first version of the app, but it’s worth noting that, as a beta, it may not be as stable as the normal version of the app.
+Currently, two versions of CinemaHD exist for devices like the Fire Stick, and it’s important to pick the one that suits you best.
+While the version we highlighted above is the newest stable version of the app, there’s also a beta of CinemaHD that allows you to test out the most recent version of the app.

 If you want to try out the beta version of the app, follow the exact instructions laid out above to install CinemaHD, but use the following URL instead:

 That link will install the newest beta on your device.
 For most users, however, we suggest sticking with the standard version of the app.

 Amazon Fire Sticks and Fire TVs offer the ability to stream a variety of TV shows, movies, and other content right from your TV.
 But, if you want to take things a step further, there are some great apps you can download to greatly expand the amount of content that you can access.